bobaboyuwu/odin-recipes/README.md

 # odin-recipes
-This is a practice recipe project from the Odin Project that will help me practice HTML.
+This is a practice recipe project from the Odin Project that will help me get familiar with using HTML code.